Theophile-Kango/ruby_capston_project/README.md

 # RUBY CAPSTONE PROJECT

-In this project I built a contry and city bot, a bot that helps you to find informations about a country you asked
+In this project I wanted to build a corona and city bot, a bot that helps you to find informations about a country you asked

 ## Built With

 - Ruby
+- lita
+- redis
+- nokogiri
+- httparty
 - VSCode, Linters, Rubocop